Ex-Barclays bankers cleared over 2008 Qatar fees in blow to UK fraud office

 But Boath also said he had been reassured after seniors approved the deal and had confidence that Jenkins would get the value back from Qatar.
 “He is a very impressive individual,” he told the SFO in 2014, transcripts shown to the court showed.

-Defence lawyers said Boath had not fully grasped that Sheikh Hamad could provide Barclays with lucrative, commercial business opportunities by just opening his rolodex.
+Defense lawyers said Boath had not fully grasped that Sheikh Hamad could provide Barclays with lucrative, commercial business opportunities by just opening his rolodex.

 Jenkins, who was recommended a 25 million pound bonus for his work in 2008, told the jury that Sheikh Hamad would have been insulted if he had been asked to spell out his promises, but that he had believed “with a passion” in the ASAs.